 This meant that he was the first member of his family to serve in the Roman Senate.

-Marius married into a wealthy family, which helped him advance his political career.
+Marius married into the wealthy Julii family, which helped him advance his political career.

 In 134 BC, Marius served as a military officer at Numantia in Spain under the famous general Scipio Aemilianus.

-This posting gave him valuable military experience and was the first step in establishing a name for himself.
+This posting gave him valuable military experience and was the first step in establishing a name for himself, particularly at the siege of Numantia.

 It would take a few years, and several failed attempts at election to different political positions in Rome before he had a sufficient reputation to enter the political arena.